How GovHK Can be Accessed via Assistive Tools for the Visually Impaired

 Use of Hidden Text

-GovHK has built in a hidden link 'skip main content' right on top of every webpage, which allows screen reader users to skip over standard parts of the website that are basically the same for every page, such as the logo, search buttons and language option buttons.
+GovHK has built in a hidden link ”skip main content” right on top of every webpage.
+The hidden link allows screen reader users to skip over standard parts of the website that are basically the same for every page, such as the logo, search buttons and language option buttons.
 In this way, users of screen readers do not need to hear repeated information.

 Use of Alternate Text